Am I Next

-Am I Next is a 2023 Indian Hindi-language crime film directed and produced by Rahhat Kazmi under the banner of Rahat Kazmi Film Studios, along with Loop Pool Films and Piku Art's (Singapore).
-It features Anushka Sen, Neelu Dogra, Pooja Dargan, Tariq Khan, Ahmer Haider.
+Am I Next is a 2023 Indian Hindi-language crime film directed and produced by Rahat Kazmi under the banner of Rahat Kazmi Film Studios, along with Loop Pool Films and Piku Art's (Singapore).
+It features Anushka Sen, Neelu Dogra, Pooja Dargan, Tariq Khan, and Ahmer Haider.
 It was digitally released on ZEE5 on 17 March 2023.

 Plot

-A sudden shock grabs the family of 14–year old Honey, when they get to know their teenage daughter is pregnant.
+A sudden shock grabs the family of 14–year old Honey, when they learn that their teenage daughter is pregnant.
 She was raped and now there is a long court battle to seek her right to terminate the pregnancy.